Rohingya genocide: Burning and looting of villages

-Gang rapes and sexual violence
+Gang rape and other forms of sexual violence

 Rohingya woman, covered in bruises and burns; Tatmadaw troops dragged her into a house, raped her, and attempted to burn the house down whilst locking her inside.

 In November 2017, both the UN officials and the Human Rights Watch reported that the Armed Forces of Myanmar had committed widespread gang rapes and other forms of sexual violence against the Rohingya Muslim women and girls for the prior three months.
 Alongside the Armed Forces, the Myanmar Border Guard Police and Buddhist militias of Rakhine were also involved in these atrocities.
 HRW stated that the gang rapes and sexual violence were committed as part of the military's ethnic cleansing campaign while Pramila Patten, the United Nations Special Representative of the Secretary General on Sexual Violence in Conflict, said that the Rohingya women and girls were made the "systematic" target of rapes and sexual violence because of their ethnic identity and religion.
 Other forms of sexual violence included sexual slavery in military captivity, forced public nudity, and humiliation.
 Some women and girls were raped to death while others were found traumatised with raw wounds after they had arrived in refugee camps in Bangladesh.
 Human Rights Watch reported of a 15-year-old Rohingya girl who was ruthlessly dragged on the ground for over 50 feet and then was raped by ten Burmese soldiers.